All content on this page is correct as of January 18, 2021

 This applies to:

-In particular, this is good news for Tier 2 (General) visa holders who have change of employment applications held up in processing due delays caused by COVID-19.
-Organisations can also continue to recruit during the pandemic.
+In particular, this is good news for organisations who can also continue to recruit during the pandemic.

-Sponsors should note that their reporting responsibilities in respect of the employee start from the date of assigning the CoS, not from the date that their application is granted.
-If the employee’s application is eventually rejected as invalid or refused sponsors must terminate their employment.
-As the guidance does not specify alternative arrangements for right to work checks in these circumstances, we recommend sponsors conduct a check on the employee’s current documents before starting work following the current Home Office guidance on right to work checks.
+Sponsors should note that their reporting responsibilities in respect of the employee commences from the date of assigning the CoS, not from the date that their application is granted.
+If the employee’s application is eventually rejected as invalid or refused sponsors must terminate their employment..
 Sponsors should also retain evidence of the Home Office guidance permitting employees to start work before their application has been decided, which can be found here, and evidence of the employee meeting the requirements in the guidance, including a copy of the submitted visa application.

 Usually, if a sponsored worker is absent from work without pay for more than 4 weeks, you must report this to the Home Office and stop sponsoring them.
 However, the Home Office has confirmed that sponsors do not need to withdraw sponsorship if a sponsored worker takes more than 4 weeks’ unpaid leave due to COVID-19.
 We recommend sponsors keep an internal record of this.

-The Coronavirus Job Retention Scheme (“furlough”) has been extended until March 2021 in light of the announcement of a second national lockdown.
+The Coronavirus Job Retention Scheme (“furlough”) has been extended until 30 April 2021 in light of the announcement of a third national lockdown.

 The Home Office has published guidance stating that you can temporarily reduce the pay of sponsored employees to 80% of their salary or £2,500 per month, whichever is the lower, if you cannot pay the salary of sponsored employees because you have temporarily reduced or ceased trading.
 Importantly, it also states that “any reductions must be part of a company-wide policy to avoid redundancies and in which all workers are treated the same”.
 Reductions must be temporary and the employee’s pay must return to at least previous levels once these arrangements have ended.